ligos/blog.ligos.net/source/_posts/Blocking-Websites-With-Mikrotik.md

 However, my kids (and adults, if we're honest with ourselves) love watching YouTube videos.
 But they have no sense of how much data these can consume, and there's no such thing as unlimited (or even "unlimited" [but-not-really-unlimited](https://www.whistleout.com/CellPhones/Guides/Fact-A-Truly-Unlimited-Data-Plan-Doesnt-Exist)) mobile data in Australia.

+**Update 2018-10-19:** I've added an *effectiveness* section to each technique I've described here, based on my experience over the last few months.

 ## Goal